History of Letitia James in Timeline

 2011: Questioned CityTime Cost Overruns

-In 2011, Letitia James questioned cost overruns and irregularities in the CityTime payroll system.
+In 2011, Letitia James questioned cost overruns and irregularities in the subcontracting work of the CityTime payroll system.

 May 2013: Lawsuit Against City Point Project

-In May 2013, Letitia James was part of a lawsuit against the Bloomberg administration and Acadia Realty Trust regarding the City Point real estate project.
+In May 2013, Letitia James was part of an Article 78 lawsuit against the Bloomberg administration and Acadia Realty Trust seeking the shut-down of the City Point real estate project and a reassessment of its environmental impact.

-October 1, 2013: Won Runoff Election for Public Advocate
+October 1, 2013: Won Public Advocate Runoff Election

 On October 1, 2013, Letitia James won the runoff election against Daniel Squadron, becoming the party's nominee for the city's elected watchdog position in November.